pv-baxi/esp32ess/README.md

 ### Hardware

-For how to build the hardware of this project, please see the [Documentaion] (docs/README.md).
+For how to build the hardware of this project, please see

+[Documentation] (docs/README.md)

 ### Installing